 P. Henry.
-I'll be no longer guilty of this sin: this sanguine coward, this horse-back-breaker, this huge hill of flesh -
+I'll be no longer guilty of this sin: this sanguine coward, this horseback breaker, this huge hill of flesh-

 Fal.
-Away! you starveling, you eel-skin, you dried neat's tongue, you stock-fish!
-Oh for breath to utter what is like thee!-you tailor's yard, you sheath, you bow-case, you-
+Away! you starveling, you eel skin, you dried neat's tongue, you stockfish!
+Oh for breath to utter what is like thee!-you tailor's yard, you sheath, you bow ease, you-